mahdizareeii/Spring-Boot-Jwt-Token/README.md

-then make a directory in your server for example 'api' mkdir api cd api then clone your jar file in the folder with git clone for example: git clone https://github.com/mahdizareeii/TestJar after clone the jar file go in that directory for example: cd TestJar and use the 'ls' command to see the files and write this command: java -jar TestJwt-1.0.jar if you didn't have any error your project will run you can see it by searching your ip in your browser for example: http://192.141.168.245:8080/
+then make a directory in your server for example 'api' mkdir api cd api

+then clone your jar file in the folder with git clone for example: git clone https://github.com/mahdizareeii/TestJar

+after cloning the jar file go to that directory for example: cd TestJar

+and use the 'ls' command to see the files and write this command: java -jar TestJwt-1.0.jar

+if you don't have any errors your project will run you can see it by searching your ip in your browser for example: http://192.141.168.245:8080/